htrajan/ht-drawsteel/Bestiary/Kobold Adeptus.md

 **2d10 + 2**

 - ✦ ≤11: 2 lightning damage
-- ★ 12–16: 5 lightning damage
+- ★ 12-16: 5 lightning damage

-Effect: The adeptus has an edge on the attack if the target is adjacent to another enemy.
+**Effect:** The adeptus has an edge on the attack if the target is adjacent to another enemy.
 All enemies adjacent to the target take 1 lightning damage.

-**Arcane Telum (3 Malice)**
+#### Arcane Telum (3 Malice)

 |                                 |                                |
 | :------------------------------ | :----------------------------- |